A bit about me, music & art...

 Pierre-Auguste Renoir

 I have been creating art with a computer, for the computer, since 2002.
 Love the design tools & palette with this medium.
-I often thought about sharing it in some form or fashion.
-Since Friday, the 13th of March, 2020, in addition to recording hundreds of instrumental guitar pieces, I have been going through my archives of computer art with that thought in mind.
-So far I have 10 collections in the SHOP.
+Often thought about sharing it in some form or fashion.
+Since Friday the 13th, of March 2020, in addition to recording hundreds of instrumental guitar pieces, I have been going through my archives of computer art with that thought in mind.

-On my current 2023 event horizon are several multi-media showcases.
-One of them, "the view from nothing", is a thought that came to me shortly after getting my 1st computer hooked up to the internet.
+In 2022 I created a multi-media showcase. "the view from nothing" is a thought that came to me shortly after getting my 1st computer hooked up to the internet.
 Once I saw photos from Hubble, I tried to wrap my mind around what this could look like from outside of all that exists.
 In my mind, I could imagine shooting out past all that is, beyond all that Hubble revealed.
 Once out a sufficient way into nothing, I turn around & view all that is, from any number of angles.
 It is from here “the view from nothing” takes shape.

 A large percentage of my art makes more sense if you think of it & see it from this vantage point.
 Hubble & computer art arrived in my life almost simultaneously.
 No wonder so many pieces have a bigger than life feel.
 Immensity in tandem with the minuscule.